 Grade: K Five Senses & Mindful Eating Supplies: (1) Laminate - Mindful Tasting Senses , (2) Optional Book - No Ordinary Apple Discussion Think about the times when you eat.
 Ask: Do you usually eat quickly?
 Maybe you're hurrying to school or to your friend's house so you gulp down your food.
 Do you ever take your time to eat?
 Perhaps you have a favorite food and you want to enjoy every bit of it so you eat slowly.
 Today we're going to talk about slowing down - paying attention to how food smells, looks, tastes and feels in your body while you eat.
 This is called mindful eating.
 Like the mindful breathing we did a few minutes ago, mindful eating is another way to practice mindfulness.
 When we eat mindfully, we use our five senses.
 This can help us appreciate our food and taste all the flavors.
 Ask: Can you name the 5 senses?
 Show the students the visual aid, Mindful Tasting Senses.
 As you discuss the senses below, point to the corresponding section on the visual aid.
 Ask the students to point to their body part that is associated with the sense.
 See - When we look at our food, we want to pay close attention to the color, the texture and the shape.
 Is the color the same all over or are there different shades?
 Does the food look smooth, bumpy, gummy, fluffy?
 Smell - Does the smell of the food remind you of anything?
 Maybe it reminds you of a memory or a place.
 For example, maybe the smell of cinnamon reminds you of grandma's kitchen during the holidays.
 Or maybe it has no smell at all.
 Touch - How would you describe the feel if you touched your food?
 Is it hard, squishy, soft, bumpy?
 What about its temperature?
 Is it hot, cold, room temperature?
 Taste - How do you use the sense of taste when you eat?
 When you take a bite, does it taste sweet, sour, salty or bitter?
 Sometimes the taste of the food can change as you chew it.
-For example, a piece of fruit may be sour after the first bite but if you continue to che a food that has a crunch when you bite into it?
-How about a food that is squishy when you bite into it?
-Today we get to practice mindful eating when we have a delicious tasting made with fresh vegetables from our school garden!
-See "Mindful Tasting" section for details.
-Activity Option to read the book, No Ordinary Apple.
+For example, a piece of fruit may be sour Activity See "Mindful Tasting" section for details.
+Option to read the book, No Ordinary Apple. • Grades: 1 st -3 rd Mindful Eating & Hunger Cues Supplies: (1) Laminate - The Hunger Gauge, (2) Optional Book - No Ordinary Apple